SegersIan/knowledge-base/reasoning/index.md

 ### Step 5.
 Criticism of the premises (given and missing) and the inferences

+Criticism of expression is already covered in 1(g).

+Criticizing an inference from statement 1 to statement 2 means criticizing the claim that 1 supports 2.
+You do not need to know where 1 is true or not in order to consider whether it supports 2.
+You just have to ask, if 1 were true, wouldn't 2 then have to be true, or at least very likely be true?

+(Understanding this point is also the key to testing a hypothesis, for when we say, "If Jones did kill Mrs. Robinson, he would have to run a mile in 5 minutes to be in the restaurant by 9:10 PM" we're not saying he did or that he didn't, but we are suggesting that it's reasonable to infer from the claim that he did it to a certain conclusion.
+By checking on whether he could run this fast, we are testing the hypothesis that Jones was the murderer)

+*Criticizing a premise* requires that, if the argument is going to be any good as a way of marshaling support, the forces it calls up had better be strong, i.e., the premises must be reliable.
+When the premises are technical claims, you aren't expected to comment on them in the course of logical analysis.
+When they are definitions or analyses subject to logical criticism, or matters of common knowledge, you are expected to asses them.

+*Good criticism* of an argument requires that you look at both the reliability of the interference and the reliability if the premises.
+You might think that there's no point in looking at the interference if the premises are false.
+But your criticism of the premises may be either in error or fairly easy met by minor modifications; you must guard yourself against this by covering both types of criticism.
+Good criticism also involves *selective attack*; first attack the main conclusions (via the premises and interferences that bear on them), and spend less time on the others.
+And attack with your strongest weapons first do not start by making picky points, following the order of the statements in the original.
+Start in on the key weaknesses: start with your strongest criticism.
+Strong criticisms are those that could not be met except by extreme modification or complete capitulation.

+*Criticism Strategy* involves the key move of "counter exampling".
+It applies to many types of premise and all types of inference, and it is an exercise in imagination.
+Here's an outline of the procedure that you can refer back to later.
+It may hard to follow in this brief summary, but we'll explain it with examples in the next section.
+  * A. Counter example a generalization - "All A's are B's"" or "Any A is B" - you think of of indubitable cases of A that are definitely not B. (It is irrelevant to think of B's tha aren't A's, since the claim wasn't that all B's are A's).
+  * B. Counter example a definition - "A means the same as B" - treat it as a two-way generalization (i.e. "Any A must be by definition be a B" and "Any B must by definition be an A") and look for counter examples in the reals of possibility as well as actually, since a definitional truth must hold whenever the language can be clearly applied, not only where it has been applied.
+  * C. Counter example an inference - Treat it like a one-way generalization.
+(It will be a definitional generalization in the case of strict deductions, as in most mathematical inferences; a factual generalization in the case of most scientific inferences.)
+That is, if the statement A is supposed to imply statements B, try to think of cases where A would be true but B would be either definitely false or unlikely.
+  * D. Counter example an interpretation or analysis - treat it as an inference from that which which is interpreted to the interpretation itself, and handle it as in c.
+(It may be intended as an equivalence, that is, a two-way inference)

+#### Remember!

+If you have extensively reconstructed an argument by filling in so many missing premises and conclusions, you will have done so partly by asking what it would take to make a good argument.
+Hence you often won't find much to criticize about in the inferences in the reconstructed argument - your criticism will fall instead on the extra bolstering premises you had to add.

 ### Step 6.
 Introduction of other relevant arguments